mit-pdos/dsrg/_posts/2013-09-30-spanstore.markdown

 object and how to perform this replication.
 Finally, it reduces cost by minimizing the computing resources necessary to offer a global view of storage.

-## Multi-Cloud
+### Multi-Cloud

 SPANStore uses multiple cloud providers to offer lower GET/PUT latencies.
-Also, this allows for lower cost by exploiting price decrepancies across providers to meet latency SLOs.
+Also, this allows for lower cost by exploiting price discrepancies across providers to meet latency SLOs.

-## Replication Policy
+### Replication Policy

 PMan determines the replication policies in SPANStore.
+It takes a three-part specification as input:

-It requires 1) a characterization of SPANStore's deployment, 2) the application's latency, fault tolerance, and consistency requirements, and 3) a specification of the application's workload as inputs.
+1. a characterization of SPANStore's deployment
+2. the application's latency, fault tolerance, and consistency requirements
+3. a specification of the application's workload as inputs

-As output, PMan specifies 1) the set of data centers that maintain copies of all objects with that access set, and 2) at each data center in the access set, which of these copies SPANStore should read from and write to when an application VM issues a GET or PUT.
+and in return, it provides the set of data centers that maintain copies of all objects with that access set, and, at each data center in the access set, which of these copies SPANStore should read from and write to when an application VM issues a GET or PUT.

-## Eventual consistency
+### Eventual consistency

 SPANStore can trade-off costs for storage, PUT/GET requests, and network transfers if the application requires only eventual consistency.
 SPANStore